kapplan/AdvancedBusinessAnalytics/README.md

 ## Objective
 The primary objective of this project is to conduct an in-depth analysis of claims data from a non-life insurance company focusing on motor insurance.
 The overarching goal is to leverage advanced data analysis techniques to yield a nuanced understanding of customer profiles, claim patterns, and potential areas of risk in order to optimize profit.

-## Methodology
-The methodology involves several distinct stages: data preparation, exploratory data analysis (EDA), feature engineering, segmentation model development, and anomaly detection.
-Each stage employs specific techniques and focuses on extracting meaningful insights from the data.

 ## Dataset
 The dataset contains 1000 rows and 29 columns.
 Following are the columns:
 - cust_age: int64 - Age of the policyholder.